spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.

+## 2022-01-13
+1. @andrewrk
+    - Getting help from @Luukdegram on the wasm backend to troubleshoot #10582

 ## 2021-12-23
 1. @gwenzek
     - Heterogeneous programming support #10397